Prospect - name chosen for the beautiful prospect the locality presented, well-timbered, with waving gums and shady trees.

 The Kaurna people lived in small bands across the Adelaide Plains, including the Prospect area, prior to the European settlement.

-Proclamation of the Province of South Australia.
+Establishment of formal government in the Province of South Australia.

 First grants of land began in Prospect, Fitzroy and Medindie Gardens.